TcheL/LaTeC/README.md

 ## Preface

 The repository is used to collect the LaTeX templates which are so elegant and excellent that I think I should not miss them.
+There are some screenshots of the listed templates in [the directory](examples).

 ### Author & License